elevation/capistrano-ec2-utils/README.md

 Capistrano plugin providing some useful utilities for interacting with EC2.
 Currently only provides management of security group ports.

+NOTE: Uses Version 1 of the AWS SDK gem.

 ## Installation

 Add the gem to your `Gemfile` and run `bundle install`: